ewecke/testgit4/README.md

 test text 2 push

-teste new branch this line has ben added in the branch "branch_edgar"
+(changes to coflit) teste new branch this line has ben added in the branch "branch_edgar"

+changes on branch3